The negative and positive values of cultural anthropology

 Frequently the missionary -- especially after three or four generations of Christian influence -- is

-Christians after 100 years of missionary work show the same old story: "killed by foreign
+Christians after 100 years of missionary work can be evidence of the same old story: "killed

 - 5. Mistakes of void creation

-- Finally, there are the mistakes which create voids (Eugene Nida calls them vacuums).
+- Finally, there are mistakes that create voids (Eugene Nida calls them vacuums).
 This

-times are discarded and no functional substitutes have been provided in their place.
-The resulting
+times are discarded, and no functional substitutes are provided in their place.
+The resulting unmet

-unmet social needs -- which were originally met by pre-Christian cultural patterns -- can lead to
+social needs-- originally met by pre-Christian cultural patterns-- can lead to discontent in the

 Church have flourished because of such void creation.